-- Strengthen circulation and wayfinding within campus. - Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus - Enhance / Activate the Quad while Reinforcing the Academic Core. - Identifiable Concourse Entries from within the Quad - Provide ample and well-designed physical sidewalks and roadways that support connections to the campus core.
+- 2(c): Strengthen circulation and wayfinding within campus. - 4(a): Provide ample and well-designed physical sidewalks and roads that support connections to the campus core. - 5: Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus - 6: Enhance / Activate the Quad while Reinforcing the Academic Core. - 9: Identifiable Concourse Entries from within the Quad

-Examples of engaging college campus Quad activities.
+Figures 6.3-4 to 6.3-7: Examples of engaging college campus Quad activities.
 These central outdoor spaces can be hubs for learning, studying, engaging with the campus community, physical activities, and college campus traditions in all seasons and weather conditions.